HKIS R1-12 Co-Curricular Philosophy Statement

 Booster Club + Dragon Shop

 The HKIS Booster Club is a parent run volunteer organization whose mission is to support athletics, extracurricular activities, spread school spirit and maintain the Dragon Shop.
 The Dragon Shop is your one stop shop for uniforms, school supplies and HKIS themed spirit gear.
-All profits generated from our Dragon Shop sales return back to
+All profits generated from our Dragon Shop sales return back to our school community in the form of grants and support to our Dragon athletics, arts, student clubs, special projects and spirit events.
+The money you spend at the Dragon Shop helps fund multiple and diverse initiatives across all four divisions at HKIS, as

 our way to ensure that your support helps enhance the educational experiences of all students.